blbadger/blbadger.github.io/neural-networks.md

 If decreasing the neural network cost function is the goal of training, why would an ideal cost function decrease (to a global minimum) not be desirable?
 In our analogy of a ball rolling down the hill, something important is left out: the landscape changes after every minibatch (more accurately, after every computation of gradient descent and change to neuronal weights and biases using backpropegation).
 Thus as the ball rolls, the landscape changes, and this change depends on where the ball rolls.

 In more precise terms, for any given fixed neural network or similar deep learning approach we can fix the model architecture to include some set of parameters that we change using stochastic gradient descent to minimize some objective function.
-The 'height' $h$ of our landscape is the value of the objective function, $F$.
+The 'height' $h$ of our landscape is the value of the objective function, $J$.

-In this idealized scenario, the objective function $F$ is evaluated on an infinite number of input examples, but practically we can only evaluate it on a finite number of training examples.  $F$ evaluated on set $j$ of training examples is denoted $F_j$, and the argument for this function is the value and configuration of all model parameters, denoted $v_i$ such that the value of the objective function is
+In this idealized scenario, the objective function $F$ is evaluated on an infinite number of input examples, but practically we can only evaluate it on a finite number of training examples.
+The output $O$ evaluated on set $a$ of training examples $a$ parameterized by weights and biases $\theta$ is $O(\theta; a)$ such that the loss function $J(O)$ is

 $$
-h = F_j(v_i)
+h = J(O(\theta; a))
 $$

-What is important to recognize is that, in a non-idealized scenario, $h$ can take on many different values for any given model configuration $v_i$ depending on the specific training examples used to evaluate the objecting function $F_j$.
+What is important to recognize is that, in a non-idealized scenario, $h$ can take on many different values for any given model configuration $\theta$ depending on the specific training examples used to evaluate the objecting function $J$.
 Thus the 'landscape' of $h$ changes depending on the order and identity of inputs $j$ fed to the model during training, even for a model of fixed architecture.
-This is true for both the frequentist statistical approach in which there is some single optimal value of $v_i$ that minimizes $h = F_j(v_i)$ as well as the Bayesian statistical approach in which the optimal value of $v_i$ is a random variable as it is unkown whereas any estimate of $v_i$ using the data is fixed.
+This is true for both the frequentist statistical approach in which there is some single optimal value of $\theta$ that minimizes $h$ as well as the Bayesian statistical approach in which the optimal value of $\theta$ is a random variable as it is unkown whereas any estimate of $theta$ using the data is fixed.

-As $j$ is finite, an optimal value, ie a global minimum, of $h$ can be achieved by using stochastic gradient descent without any form of regularization, provided that the model has the capacity to 'memorize' the inputs $j$.
+As $j$ is finite, an optimal value, ie a global minimum, of $h$ can be achieved by using stochastic gradient descent without any form of regularization, provided that the model has the capacity to 'memorize' the inputs $a$.
 This is called overfitting, and is strenuously avoided in practice because reaching this global minimum nearly always results in a model that performs poorly on data not seen during training.
-But it is important to note that this process of overfitting is indeed identical to the process of finding a global (or asymptotically global) minimum of $h$, and therefore we can also say that one tends to actually strenuously avoid configurations $v_i$ that lead to absolute minima of $h$ for a given input set and objective function $F_j$
+But it is important to note that this process of overfitting is indeed identical to the process of finding a global (or asymptotically global) minimum of $h$, and therefore we can also say that one tends to actually strenuously avoid configurations $\theta$ that lead to absolute minima of $h$ for a given input set $a$ and objective function $J$.

 ### Gradients are sensitive to input examples